 3. Budget Friendly

-Whether you’re on a budget or not, Canada really is a budget friendly destination for 2017.
-Along with all the free events, concerts and celebrations going on in 2017 for Canada’s birthday, there is also free admission to National Parks and Historic Sites.
-And on top of all this free stuff, the Canadian dollar is weak right now.
+Whether you’re on a budget or not, Canada really is a budget-friendly destination for 2017.
+On top of all the free events and park entry, the Canadian dollar is weak right now.
 So, if you’re traveling from abroad, or just across the border, 2017 is the perfect time for the budget-minded traveler to visit Canada.

 A trip to Canada in 2017 is a must for everyone.
 Even if you’ve been before, come celebrate with us in your best red and white.
 If you’ve never been, then allow Canada to knock your socks off in 2017!